mikegagnon/linked-lists/README.md

 ### Fibonacci numbers

-The classic introduction to recursion is via "Fibonacci numbers."
+The classic introduction to recursive algorithms is via "Fibonacci numbers."

 A Fibonacci number is defined as follows: